OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - The `hasOnlySecureContent` property can be used to verify resources loaded by the WebView are retrieved through encrypted connections.
 - `WKWebView` implements out-of-process rendering, so memory corruption bugs won't affect the main app process.

-A JavaScript Bridge can be enabled when using `WKWebView`s (and `UIWebView`s).
-See Section "[Determining Whether Native Methods Are Exposed Through WebViews](../tests/0x06h-Testing-Platform-Interaction/MASTG-TEST-0078.md "Determining Whether Native Methods Are Exposed Through WebViews")" below for more information.
+A JavaScript Bridge can be enabled when using `WKWebView` and `UIWebView`.
+See Section "[Native Functionality Exposed Through WebViews](#native-functionality-exposed-through-webviews "Native Functionality Exposed Through WebViews")" below for more information.

 ##### SFSafariViewController